curtisbarnard/BANKI/BANKI.md

 		- Do you want it returned or is a console.log better?
 		- Should I pass a whole array of solutions back or just a single solution?
 - **Examples**
-	- Show a couple black box examples aka test cases
+	- Show a couple black box examples, aka test cases
 		- I pass in these arguments and get these results, is that correct?
 	- Examples are a good idea because "you have the receipts" if the interviewer decides to change things.
 - **Pseudocode**